 For these blueberry muffins, I left out the lemon juice and added vinegar instead.
 The result?
 Perfection.

-This recipe makes about 24 muffins.
+This blueberry cream cheese muffins recipe makes about 24 muffins.
 And even though it seems like there are a lot of steps, they’re really easy too.

 First, make up your batter.
 You can use a hand mixer or a wooden spoon.
 Add two tablespoons of batter to each muffin liner, then fill it with a simple cream cheese mixture made of cream cheese and sugar.
 Then you top them with more batter and an easy streusel.
 You guys – this is the BEST streusel.
 Just like at a bakery!
 It’s sweet and crunchy and adds the perfect finish to the muffin.

-Once they bake, you have the BEST blueberry muffin with a surprise inside.
+Once they bake, you have the BEST blueberry muffins with a surprise inside.
 The best kind of surprise!